-- Assessors may sight: - documented procedures, correspondence and schedules relating to: - " maintenance and safety checks - " the cleaning of buildings, premises, furniture and equipment - " adhering to manufacturers' advice when using and cleaning furniture and equipment - documents that confirm equipment meets Australian Standards, for example for cots, other bedding equipment and accessories - risk assessments of the physical environment where relevant, a management plan that is in place to protect the safety of children, families and service staff while major work is occurring at the service.
+- documented procedures, correspondence and schedules relating to: - " maintenance and safety checks - " the cleaning of buildings, premises, furniture and equipment - " adhering to manufacturers' advice when using and cleaning furniture and equipment - documents that confirm equipment meets Australian Standards, for example for cots, other bedding equipment and accessories - risk assessments of the physical environment - \Portacots should only be used for temporary, short-term arrangements, not for regular use for children enrolled at an education and care service.
+According to Australian Competition and Consumer Commission guidelines, portacots are designed for brief, temporary use and are more susceptible to wear and tear.
+Portacots should not be used as permanent sleeping equipment due to potential risk of harm to children.

+where relevant, a management plan that is in place to protect the safety of children, families and service staff while major work is occurring at the service.